silviugeorgian77/Dephion-Hex-Grid/README.md

 strategies
 - The hexagon grid should be drawn according to the backend data specification o Clicking one of the drawn hexagons, should raise the hexagon tile in a smooth way and change the hexagon tile’s colour
 - Changing the tile’s colour, should happen in a smooth transition from the current colour to the new one
-- Clicking on a hexagon tile will lower all other tiles to their original height o The main camera view should be from an angled perspective over the 3D hexagon grid
+- Clicking on a hexagon tile will lower all other tiles to their original height
+- The main camera view should be from an angled perspective over the 3D hexagon grid

 # Architecture